ZOUKaifeng/FacialExpressionGeneration/README.md

 <img  src="Results/Face 3D.png"  />

 ## 3. Results
-Our results are based on 83 landmarks which will be reconstructed to 3D mesh
+Our results are based on 83 landmarks which should be reconstructed to deform 3D mesh
 ### Example
 | Happy  | Surprise |  Angry |
 | ------------- | ------------- | ------------- |